anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The voucher response is provided with a HTTP POST using the operation path value of "/.well-known/brski/pledge-voucher".

 The registrar-agent voucher-response Content-Type header is "application/voucher-jws+json and contains the voucher as provided by the MASA.
-An example if given in {{MASA-vr}}.
+An example if given in {{MASA-vr}} for a MASA only signed voucher and in Figure {{MASA-REG-vr}} for multiple signatures.

-The pledge verifies the voucher as described in section 5.6.1 in {{RFC8995}}.
+If a single signature is contained, the pledge receives the voucher and verifies it as described in section 5.6.1 in {{RFC8995}}.

-[RFC Editor: please delete] /*

-Open Issue: Further description/example of additional signature by registrar
-- Sequence of validation:
-  1. verify MASA Signature
+If multiple signatures are contained in the voucher the pledge performs the signature verification in the following order:

+  1. Verify MASA signature as described in section 5.6.1 in {{RFC8995}} successfully.
-  2. install contained trust anchor preliminary
+  2. Install contained trust anchor provisionally
+  3. Verify registrar signature as described in section 5.6.1 in {{RFC8995}} successfully, but take the registrar certificate instead of the MASA certificate for verification.
+  4. Verify the registrar certificate received in the agent-provided-proximity-registrar-cert in the voucher request successfully

+When all verifications have been performed successfully, release the provisional state for the trust anchor and the LDevID (REG).
-  3. verify registrar signature on voucher response and also the registrar certificate and finally accept received agent-provided-proximity-registrar-cert (ending the preliminary state) When multiple signatures are contained, the pledge MUST verify all successfully.
+When multiple signatures are contained, the pledge MUST verify all successfully.

-*/
+When an error occurs during the verification it SHALL be signaled in the pledge voucher-status object.

-After successful verification the pledge MUST reply with a status telemetry message as defined in section 5.7 of {{RFC8995}}.
+After verification the pledge MUST reply with a status telemetry message as defined in section 5.7 of {{RFC8995}}.
 As for the other objects, the defined object is provided with an additional signature using JOSE.
 The pledge generates the voucher-status-object and provides it in the response message to the registrar-agent.

 The response has the Content-Type "application/jose", signed using the IDevID of the pledge as shown in {{vstat}}.